 If it rains instead of the beautiful sunny day you asked for, don’t worry, we’re all waterproof.

-Seriously, stressing won’t help but might make people uncomfortable around you on the wedding day.
-You should just enjoy and think of all the free time you’ll have after wedding admin is finished!
+Stressing won’t help but might make people uncomfortable around you on the wedding day.
+You should just enjoy and think of all the free time you’ll have after the wedding admin is finished!